simonambridge/SparkSensorData/LoadFromLocalFileScala.md

   * Prepare the Cassandra keyspace and tables for the new data
     * Obtain a native connection to Cassandra
     * Verify/create the keyspace on the cluster
-    * Drop tables if they already exist and create new tables to recieve the data
+    * Drop tables if they already exist and create new tables to receive the data
     * Close the session variable as it will not be needed again.
   * Read local files and put the contents into the tables
     * Read the local files into a Spark RDD
     * Parse the lines based on the delimiter into another RDD
     * Save the RDD containing the parsed lines into Cassandra using the `saveToCassandra` method
   * Use SparkSQL to validate the load inserted the correct number of records
-  * Clean up and exit making sure to release the Spark Context

 Once you have reviewed the code you will need to make changes to reflect your specific system.